telerik/winforms-docs/telerik-presentation-framework/raddragdropservice.md

 # RadDragDropService

 **RadDragDropService** represents a service that manages drag and drop actions if the **AllowDragDrop** property for the respective control is set to *true*.
+It exposes the following properties:

+* **ValidCursor**: Gets or sets the cursor to be used when a valid drop target is hit-tested.

+* **InvalidCursor**: Gets or sets the cursor to be used when a valid drop target is hit-tested.

+* **UseDefaultPreview**: Determines whether a default preview is generated for a **ISupportDrag** instance if its **GetPreview** method returns null.

+* **DropTarget**: Gets current drop target, where the mouse cursor points.

+* **DropLocation**: Gets the current drop location in the context of the current target.

 There are several events that control the whole drag and drop operation:

 * **PreviewDragStart**: Fires when the drag and drop operation is about to be started.
 In the **PreviewDragStartEventArgs** you have access to the **DragInstance**.
 You can control whether the service should be started by the **CanStart** argument.